evgenii-nikishin/pg_pytorch/README.md

 TODO:
 * effective vectorization with n-step returns
-* asynchronous workflow
+* more detailed documentation

-What do we want:
+What do we have:
 * A2C
 * TRPO
 * ACKTR